 Lake Superior College

 Overlooking the beautiful Lake Superior harbor in Duluth, the Lake Superior College campus is located in a natural setting that includes an urban forest, nature trails, a disc golf course and a trout stream.
-The college offers more than 80 technical majors and programs for transfer, with many provided online including dialysis patient care, accounting, business administration and an Associate in Arts transfer degree.
+LSC offers more than 80 technical majors and programs for transfer, with many provided online including dialysis patient care, accounting, business administration and an Associate in Arts transfer degree.